Starting an Oregon LLC

-An Oregon LLC (Limited Liability Company) is a legal entity/business structure created in order to protect your personal assets in the event of a lawsuit.
-If your business is sued, your personal assets (such as your bank accounts, homes, and vehicles) are protected.
+An Oregon Limited Liability Company (LLC) is a legal structure used to protect your personal assets (home, car, bank account) in the event your business is sued.

-An Oregon LLC can be formed to run and operate a business, or an LLC can be used to purchase assets, such as real estate, aircraft, boats, and vehicles.
+An LLC can be used to operate a business, or an LLC can be used to hold assets (such as real estate, vehicles, boats, or aircraft).

 1. Oregon LLC Name